sonlichao/create-styled-components/README.md

 It can create template components with typescript, jest test and storybook
 ### About Template.
-Our template use below librays.
+Our template use below libraries.
 @testing-library/react
 jest
 typescript